 National Insurance (NI) in the United Kingdom was initially a contributory system of insurance against illness and unemployment, and later also provided retirement pensions and other benefits.
 It was first introduced by the National Insurance Act 1911, and expanded by the government of Clement Attlee in 1946.
 The contributions component of the system consists of mandatory contributions, National Insurance Contributions (NICs), paid by employees and employers on earnings, and by employers on certain benefits-in-kind provided to employees.
 Temporary workers belonging to Umbrella Companies such as Crystal Umbrella are responsible for both Employees and Employers NIC.

-This is the amount that you are paid once Tax, National Insurance Contributions and processing costs have been deducted.
+The meaning of Net Pay (or Net Salary) is the amount that is left over from an employee’s salary once specific deductions have been made.
+In the UK, these deductions include tax contributions and national insurance contributions.
 This amount of money will be paid into your bank.
 No further deductions are made to this payment once paid to you.

 This is issued by your previous employer to you and the HMRC and details your earnings to date in the financial year as well as your personal tax code.
 This needs to be presented to Crystal as soon as possible after joining us.
 If you do not have a P45 we can provide you with a P46 which will be sent to the HMRC in order to allocate your personal tax code.
 A P46 can take up to 12 weeks to be processed by HMRC which will effect you as a temporary tax code will be used in the interim period.